-The Recipient shall ensure that the reports and communications products outlined in Schedule Aastivity reports, analysis reports, and any other outputs that would materially affect knowledge mobilization on the recommendations / of the Solutions Labs, as outlined in Schedule A, are made available delivered to CMHC.
-Project reporting on activities, outputs, challenges and outcomes as described in Schedule C.
+The Recipient shall ensure that the reports and communications products outlined in Schedule A, and any other outputs that would materially affect knowledge mobilization on the recommendations of the Solutions Labs, are made available to CMHC.

-6. Role of CMHC.
+5. Role of CMHC.